go-johnnyhe/vibes/README.md

 Current temperature: 13.2°C
 Might rain in 2 hours - maybe keep a jacket handy.
 ```

+Weather apps show numbers.
+Vibes tells you what to wear, not just the temperature.

 Built with Go.
 Powered by Open-Meteo API.
 Zero API keys required.